Fallback plans in connection with benchmarks

 Jyske Bank A/S has prepared fallback plans for benchmarks.

-Our fallback plans apply to credit agreements, loan agreements and derivatives transactions, etc. using reference rates, categorised as benchmarks according to the Benchmark Regulation.
+Our fallback plans, which are robust and maintained on an ongoing basis, apply to credit agreements, loan agreements and derivatives transactions, etc. using reference rates, categorised as benchmarks according to the Benchmark Regulation.

-The implication of fallback plans for benchmarks to out clients
+The implication of fallback plans for benchmarks to our clients

 If a benchmark, for instance CIBOR3, is changed materially or ceases to exist, and you have:

-- a credit or loan agreement stipulating that the rate of interest is determined on the basis of CIBOR3.
+- a credit or a loan agreement stipulating that the rate of interest is determined on the basis of CIBOR3 + a premium

 In some cases, you will already have entered into an agreement on an alternative reference rate.
-In such cases, such an agreement will still apply to you.
+If so, such an agreement will still apply to you.